kutayzorlu/lastcommons-kyoto/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+#############################################

+##

+Kyoto Cabinet: a straightforward implementation of DBM Copyright (C) 2009-2012 Mikio Hirabayashi
+Last Update: Fri, 04 Mar 2011 23:07:26 -0800
+Kyoto Cabinet

+There's a successor: Tkrzw.
+I recommend you to try it.
+Overview

+Kyoto Cabinet is a library of routines for managing a database.
+The database is a simple data file containing records, each is a pair of a key and a value.
+Every key and value is serial bytes with variable length.
+Both binary data and character string can be used as a key and a value.
+Each key must be unique within a database.
+There is neither concept of data tables nor data types.
+Records are organized in hash table or B+ tree.

+Kyoto Cabinet runs very fast.
+For example, elapsed time to store one million records is 0.9 seconds for hash database, and 1.1 seconds for B+ tree database.
+Moreover, the size of database is very small.
+For example, overhead for a record is 16 bytes for hash database, and 4 bytes for B+ tree database.
+Furthermore, scalability of Kyoto Cabinet is great.
+The database size can be up to 8EB (9.22e18 bytes).

+Kyoto Cabinet is written in the C++ language, and provided as API of C++, C, Java, Python, Ruby, Perl, and Lua.
+Kyoto Cabinet is available on platforms which have API conforming to C++03 with the TR1 library extensions.
+Kyoto Cabinet is a free software licensed under the GNU General Public License.
+Documents

+The following are documents of Kyoto Cabinet.
+They are contained also in the source package.

+    Fundamental Specifications
+    Specifications of Command Line Utilities
+    Presentation
+    API Documents of the core library (C/C++)

+    API Documents for Java
+    API Documents for Python 3.x
+    API Documents for Python 2.x
+    API Documents for Ruby
+    API Documents for Perl
+    API Documents for Lua

+Packages

+The following are the source packages of Kyoto Cabinet.
+As for binary packages, see the site of each distributor.

+    Source Packages of the core library (C/C++)

+    Source Packages for Java
+    Source Packages for Python 3.x
+    Source Packages for Python 2.x
+    Source Packages for Ruby
+    Source Packages for Perl
+    Source Packages for Lua

+    Binary Packages for Windows (C/C++/Java)

+Information

+Kyoto Cabinet was written and is maintained by Mikio Hirabayashi.
+You can contact the author by e-mail to `mikio@gmail.com'.

+The following is a sibling project of Kyoto Cabinet.

+    Remote Service (Kyoto Tycoon)